Survey video

 Three question types are supported:

-For radio and checkbox questions, you must also provide a list of choices.
-For checkbox questions, you can optionally set minSelect and maxSelect to constrain the number of selections.
+For `radio` and `checkbox` questions, you must also provide a list of **choices**.
+For `checkbox`

 When enabled, raters are required to view the video in fullscreen mode.